Beautiful Bok Tower

-Long ago when most of Florida was under water, the Lake Wales Ridge (298 feet above sea level) was above water.
-As a result, many plants and animals became unique to the ridge and can only be found here and nowhere else.
-The ecosystem of longleaf pine and sandhill plants make this walk a “real Florida” ¾ mile hike.
+Long ago when most of Florida was underwater, the Lake Wales Ridge (298 feet above sea level) was above water.
+As a result, many plants and animals became unique to the ridge.
+They can only be found here and nowhere else.
+The ecosystem of longleaf pine and sandhill plants also make this walk a “real Florida” ¾ mile hike.

 Flowers bloom year around

-Spring is the best time to see the Azaleas, Camellias and Magnolias but there are not really any bad times as the gardens are blooming year around.
+Spring is also the best time to see the Azaleas, Camellias, and Magnolias!
+However, there are not really any bad times as the gardens are blooming year-round.
 During the holidays the grounds and home are beautifully appointed with decorations making it a delightful time to visit.

 Bok Tower & Carillon

-What clearly sets Bok Tower Gardens apart from other “real” Florida adventures is that the property is exquisitely maintained, welcoming visitors through its beauty and tranquility.
+What clearly sets Bok Tower Gardens apart from other “real” Florida adventures is that the property is exquisitely maintained.
+It welcomes visitors through its beauty and tranquility.
 This legendary Central Florida icon will not disappoint and is well worth a day visit.

 Tips for your trip: Allow 4 hours for your time at Bok Gardens.
-If you want to bring your lunch it is a superb place to enjoy a picnic, but the restaurant, the Blue Palmetto Café, also provides meals and recently expanded its space.
+If you also want to bring your lunch it is a superb place to enjoy a picnic!
+However, the restaurant, the Blue Palmetto Café, also provides meals and recently expanded its space.

-There is an unattended “pet pen” is on site for a nominal fee, as no pets are allowed in the gardens (except on special days).
+There is an unattended “pet pen” that is on-site for a nominal fee, as no pets are allowed in the gardens (except on special days).